Even before you start filling in applications forms, there are a number of issues you need to consider.

 Contacting the Research Office in the first instance ensures you will have support through the key stages of planning your research.
 If you have not carried out key steps such as getting correct approvals to carry out your study, you will not be able to proceed.
 Completed research will not be approved retrospectively.

 Our Research Facilitators are able to advise and help with your initial planning and make sure that all requirements are in place before you submit your project for a governance review.
 In this initial stage they can help you address the following areas:

 Is your project research and what type is it?

-The HRA Decision Tool will help you establish whether your project is research, an audit or a service evaluation.
+For studies to be sponsored by King’s College Hospital, the HRA Decision Tool will help you establish whether your project is research, an audit or a service evaluation.
+You can use the decision table to further define your research type.
 These categories determine the approvals required to undertake your project in the Trust.
-The Research Office will clarify this with you and tell you who to contact if it is an audit or a service evaluation.

 Developing a protocol